xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 To define what checks should be made on which host, Nagios use `Object Configuration Files`.

-These are `*.cfg` configuration files in which you define the host informations to monitor & the `check_` commands should be used.
+These are `*.cfg` configuration files in which you define the host informations & the `check_` commands that should be used.

 It is recommended to create directories to manage your kinds of hosts - create a folder with all the `*.cfg` files for windows clients, linux servers etc.

+Otherwise, configuration files can be manually added to the `nagios.cfg` like the `localhost.cfg` by default.

 ## deployment
-Here i demonstrate what i said in [how nagios works](#how-nagios-works).
+Demonstration of what is said in [how nagios works](#how-nagios-works).

 Deploying an infrastructure based on the system monitoring of a `Windows Host` (server or client) & a `Debian Host`.

-The `Nagios Server` will also monitor a mysql server & an apache website hosted on the Debian Host.

 ### network plan
 ```goat